In some cases, a personal loan is desirable.

 Actually securing that personal loan can be a bit difficult, though.
 Many people find the process scary, and they don’t know where to begin.

-Here’s a few ways on how to get your personal loan approved.
+But I can help you navigate the process and offer a few ways to get your personal loan approved.

 And if that doesn’t work, we have some other options, too.